dyne/tomb/README.md

 For the bleeding edge visit https://github.com/dyne/Tomb

-Tomb's developers can be contacted via the "crypto" mailinglist on http://lists.dyne.org or via IRC on https://irc.dyne.org channel #dyne
+Tomb's developers can be contacted using the issues on GitHub or over IRC on https://irc.dyne.org channel **#dyne**

 Some enthusiastic ideas are in the [TODO](doc/TODO.org) file.

 Information on developers involved is found in the [AUTHORS](AUTHORS.md) file.